Pipe Flow Module

 Water Hammer Analysis

 When a valve is closed rapidly in a pipe network, it gives rise to a hydraulic transient known as a water hammer.
 The propagation of these hydraulic transients can, in extreme cases, cause overpressures that lead to failures in pipe systems.
-The Water Hammer interface in the Pipe Flow Module can be used for modeling compressible flow brought about by rapid hydraulic transients by taking the elastic properties of both the fluid and high wall into account.
+The Water Hammer interface in the Pipe Flow Module can be used for modeling compressible flow brought about by rapid hydraulic transients by taking the elastic properties of both the fluid and pipe wall into account.

 A close-up view of the Model Builder with the Transport of Diluted Species in Pipes node highlighted and a pipe model in the Graphics window.